gouldsonium/the-modding-bungalo/_lists/csvp/guides/modification-manual.md

 ## Installing New Outputs

 When generating your Outputs it is not as simple as running the program, closing it, and then moving on to the next.
-These Outputs need to be installed and there are two ways to do this;
+These Outputs need to be installed upon completion as they often build on top of each other, and there are two ways to do this;

 - If the Output is loose files, you will create an empty mod by right clicking at the bottom of the left pane, selecting 'Create Empty Mod', and then dragging the files into this empty mod
 - If the Output is a zipped archive, you will click the icon in the top left of MO2 (hovering over it should say 'Install a new mod from an Archive') and select the zip file.